What To Plant In June

 Beans

 This is one of my favorite vegetables to grow.
-When our girls were growing up, we grew a lot of green beans.
+When our girls were growing up, we grew many green beans.
 We canned bushels of them in our pressure canner.

 They taste so good when they are freshly picked.
-I only grew bush beans, but you can plant pole beans if you have a way to support them up off the ground.
-Bush beans grow about 2 feet tall and the pole beans grow up to 10 feet tall.
+I only grew bush beans, but you can plant pole beans if you can support them off the ground.
+Bush beans grow about 2 feet tall, and the pole beans grow up to 10 feet tall.

 Bush beans are ready to pick about 50-55 days after planting.
-Pole beans take a bit longer, so plan on 55-65 days to harvest.
+Pole beans take longer, so plan to harvest them in 55-65 days.

-Please remember, if you can stagger the plantings every 2 weeks you can harvest green beans for weeks rather than all at once.
+Please remember that if you can stagger the plantings every 2 weeks, you can harvest green beans for weeks rather than all at once.

-Green beans like a good composted rich soil with rotted-manure.
+Green beans like rich, composted soil with rotted manure.
 You plant the seeds 1-2 inches deep and cover them with soil.
 Space the seeds in rows about 6-8 inches apart.
-Water immediately and keep regularly watering them until they begin to sprout.
+Water them immediately and regularly until they begin to sprout.

-After they begin sprouting they need 1 to 1.5 inches of water each week.
+After sprouting, they need 1 to 1.5 inches of water each week.
 They need full sun, so plant accordingly.
-They grow best when the air temperatures are between 65 to 85 degrees.
+They grow best when the air temperatures are between 65 and 85 degrees.

-When the green beans are the size of a pencil they are ready to pick.
+When the green beans are the size of a pencil, they are ready to pick.
 They can toughen up very quickly, so check on them often.
-You pick them by snapping them off at the vine.
+You like them by snapping them off at the vine.

 pH level for Green Beans: 6.0 to 6.2